Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

 ## Preface

-An important yet difficult question to answer is the (underlying) assumption behind EAs.
+An important yet difficult question to answer is the (underlying) assumption(s) behind EAs.